Radiculopathy

 Can I reduce pain myself through neck strengthening exercises?

 While there are certain exercises for neck pain that you can carry out yourself, we highly advise you speak to a physiotherapist first in order to efficiently minimise or treat neck pain.
-This will allow you to receive the right education on the underlying cause of your condition, as well as a specific treatment plan for reducing neck pain.
-We’ve spoken to many patients who have found that their neck pain persists or is sometimes worsened by the attempt of self treatment.
+This will allow you to receive the right education on the underlying cause of your condition.
+As well as a specific plan for neck pain treatment.
+Brisbane patients have told us that they found that their neck pain persists or is sometimes worsened by the attempt of self treatment.

 Does my neck pain need a scan?